vaarigupta/LearnITGirl_CodeChat/README.md

 ## ROADMAP

 **week 1**
  - Discuss flow of project
  - Prepare temporary Layout of the User Interface
  - Discuss about technology Stack used for the entire Project

 **week 2**
  - Learn Angular6
  - Start Developing UI

+**week 3**
+ - Learn some more concepts in Angular6
  - Build Home Page
  - Make User Profile

-**week 3**
+**week 4**

+ - Work on UI
-- Page to Create a Session
+ -  Create Page to generate  a Session
  -  Page to Join a Session'
  - Joined Session Pages
  -  Chat Page
  - Code Page

-**week 4**
-- Learn Spring Boot
+ -  Start  learning Spring Boot

+**week 5**
-- Key points  :-
+- Key points to focus while learning spring boot :-
 1. Learn how to implement authentication
 2. How to integrate Angular6 with Spring boot

-**week 5**
-- Learn Spring Boot
 - Learn MySQL to add Database
 - Start Making and setting up authentication page
 - Save user details in the database

 **week 6**
 - Complete Authentication